 The Principal Designer is typically the CDM Dutyholder during the pre-construction phase.
-This designation then shifts to the Principal Contractor with overall control over contractors during the construction phase.
+This role then shifts to the Principal Contractor, who has overall control over contractors during the construction phase.

-Rhino Safety’s team of expert consultants holds over ten years of experience and can assist you by appointment to Principal Designer or assisting a Principal Contractor.
-This alleviates the burden of changing CDM Dutyholders at any stage during your construction project and allowing for us to be the reliable dutyholder during your construction project from beginning to end.
+Rhino Safety’s team of expert consultants utilises over ten years of experience and can assist you by being appointed the Principal Designer or assisting a Principal Contractor.
+This alleviates the burden of changing CDM Dutyholders at any stage during your construction project and allows us to be a reliable dutyholder during your construction project from beginning to end.

-We also facilitate the creation, implementation and monitoring of CDM Documentation.
-It’s worthwhile to note that in addition to the standard health and safety documentation required under other H&S regulations, CDM Regulations require additional documentation throughout various stages of the construction project.
+We also facilitate the creation, implementation and monitoring of compliant CDM Documentation.
+It’s worthwhile to note that in addition to the standard health and safety documentation required under other H&S regulations, CDM Regulations in 2020 require additional documentation throughout various stages of the construction project.
 These include:

 - Pre-Construction Information